 With the entry of her daughter into kindergarten, Susan joined the kindergarten committee, parent groups and school council in public schools.
 She was a member of the Executive of Parents’ Victoria from 2010 to 2012.

-Sarah is a proud parent of three children and a keen crossfitter
+Sarah is a proud mother of 3 children.

 John is a Principal Lawyer at Australian Corporate Lawyers & Advisors and is directly related to corporate governance where he ensures corporations have corporate governance policy and procedures in place.
 He has 16 years experience in company secretarial services and designed governance and compliance for organisations and managed the ASIC, Austrac and NSW government compliance issues.
 John has led small and large teams and departments at various times, including roles as: General Counsel/Company Secretary at the University of Technology Sydney; Company Secretary/General Counsel at Apex; and governance and commercial advisory with Australian Corporate Lawyers & Advisers.
 In his spare time John enjoys participating in Surf Lifesaving, refereeing Rugby Union and Computer Programming.